marigroc/marigroc/README.md

 👋 Hi, I’m @marigroc

-Curiosity led me to data engineering, and I got excellent hands-on, project-based training from AiCore.

-This was an excellent opportunity to learn new things and, personally, the humbling realization of how much there is to know.
-I'd love you to look at the repos I have created so far.
+My curiosity for how data can solve real-world problems led me to data engineering.
+At AiCore, I found a fantastic project-based training program that pushed me to learn new skills like Python and SQL and build data pipelines.
+It was both humbling and exhilarating to realize how much there is to discover in this field.
+I'm particularly fascinated by using data to understand user behaviour and predict future trends.
+Check out my repos to see some of my machine learning and data visualization explorations!

 <!---